-The Insider: It’s hard to believe that it’s been almost a year since the first case of COVID-19 was diagnosed in the U.S., and it is still unclear when travel and gathering restrictions will be lifted nationally.
+The Brand Dame: It’s hard to believe that it’s been almost a year since the first case of COVID-19 was diagnosed in the U.S., and it is still unclear when travel and gathering restrictions will be lifted nationally.
 How would you describe the impact this has had on executive search?

-The Insider: What new challenges have arisen for institutions in their searches for senior leaders?
+The Brand Dame: What new challenges have arisen for institutions in their searches for senior leaders?

 Martin: There has been a fundamental sea change.
 Even though the search process appears to look essentially the same, the loss of face-to-face interaction is key.
 Both search committees and candidates need the opportunity to observe and process the non-verbal communication that isn’t possible from virtual contact alone — eye contact, body language, facial expression, etc. The search industry is continuing to do as it has always done.
 We don’t think the industry has paid enough attention to what the long-term effects of this loss of non-verbal and face-to-face communication will be.

 The search industry should be about making a candidate successful.
 For example, in today’s environment; search consultants and the search committees do not have the same opportunity to sit with candidates and dig into what the real agenda is for the next dean, vice president, or president.
 They don’t have the ability to develop the relational capital that creates trust and mutual understanding.
 Zoom is fairly effective, but, frankly, a consultant can’t do the campus visit and interview a cadre of key stakeholders to evaluate and reflect on what the position actually entails.